 All children and staff will be screened before entering the building.

-A daily health screening will be conducted on each staff member and child entering the building, and their temperature will be taken.
+A daily health screening will be conducted on each staff member as they enter the building.
+Parents need to complete their family screening prior to entering the building through the provided link: https://form.jotform.com/203105416060136.
 The health screening will include:

 Please read carefully – it is important for the function of the school and the staff that you drop off and pick up at the below designated times.
-If you arrive at a time that is outside the below recommended times, you will NOT be able to walk your child to his/her class on your own.
-It may also take a few minutes until a staff member becomes available to carpool your child.
-Therefore, we ask that you stick to the below times for all drop off and pick up.
+If you arrive at a time that is outside the below recommended times, you will be able to walk your child to his/her class on your own.
 If you know in advance that you will be dropping off late, please inform the office in advance.

 7:30 Children who are registered for pre-care can be dropped off anytime between 7:30-8:30am.
-There will be an office staff member outside waiting to greet, screen, and walk your child to his/her classroom.
+You may walk your child to class and show the teacher your Covid screening.

-9:00 Children who are registered to begin school at 9am may be dropped off starting at 8:40am.
-Your child’s teacher, or an office staff member will be outside to greet, screen, and walk your child to his/her room.
-We STRONGLY ENCOURAGE that you drop your child off between 8:40-9:05am.
-If you arrive later than 9:05 am, you may have to wait until someone is available to screen and carpool your child.
+9:00 Children who are registered to begin school at 9am may be dropped off starting at 8:50am.
+If you arrive later than 9:05 am, you may have to wait until someone is available to allow you into the building.

 3:00 If your child is registered in the part day program, you are expected to pick up between 2:45-3:00pm.
 Staff will be waiting outside when you arrive and will bring the child directly to your car.